MengyangPu/EDTER/README.md

     3.2 EDTER-Stage I with multi-scale testing
     3.4 EDTER-Stage II with single-scale testing
     3.5 EDTER-Stage II with multi-scale testing
-4 🔥🔥The original results v.s.
-The reproduced results🔥🔥
+4 🔥🔥The comparison of the reported results and the reproduced results🔥🔥
     4.1 The results of EDTER-Stage I on BSDS500
     4.2 The results of EDTER-Stage II on BSDS500
     4.3 The EDTER model pre-trained on the PASCAL VOC Context dataset